-Primary school workshops are facilitated by our Play and Art Therapists
+- Primary school workshops are facilitated by our Play and Art Therapists

-	- Secondary school workshops are facilitated by Counsellors/Therapists who have worked with young people
+- Post primary school workshops are facilitated by Counsellors/Therapists who have worked with young people in the past

 NB: Helplink has provided our Mind Hacks workshops to 500+ students across Galway City and County during the 2017/18 academic year.
 Some of these workshops were fully funded through the Electric Ireland’s Energy for Generations Fund, others have been funded via school contributions, parental contributions, PTA contributions, DEIS school funding, fundraisers and other local and national funding sources.